t-crest/patmos/c/apps/ownspm/README.md

 These applications are used for the evaluation section of the following submitted paper:

-Scratchpad Memories with Ownership, submitted to CASES
+Scratchpad Memories with Ownership, *to be submitted to CASES 2018*

 We use the T-CREST multicore to evaluate the shared memory with ownership.